All your questions should be answered here. But if they are not, we are only an email or phone call away!

 A. Karma Realty charges $99 + HST annually.

 You must still completed your Continuing Education credits every 2 year cycle including the RECO update course.
-The bundle cost is $44.
+The cost is bundled with your license (registration) renewal fee.

 A. Yes.
 RECO requires all Registrants to take the mandatory credit courses including the RECO update course.